ncatlab/nlab-content/pages/6/6/1/4/4166/content.md

 in $\pi_3(K(ku))$

-so regarded as a 2-vector bundle $\mu$ is not a generator
+so regarded as a 2-vector bundle $\mu$ is not a generator.

 ADR: $\zeta$ is "half a monopole".